-Continue reading "Recipe for slow cooker quinoa with zucchini, mushrooms and chicken sausage" »
+Continue reading "Recipe for slow cooker chicken and pinto bean burrito bowl" »

-Continue reading "Recipe for roasted chickpeas with raisins, parsley and mint" »
+Continue reading "Recipe for pumpkin spice oatmeal with raisins and pecans" »

 Farro, I owe you an apology.
 I didn't mean to bury you in the back of the pantry cupboard and forget all about you for, oh, a couple of years, but I did.
 To make amends, I've created this salad to showcase your nutty wheat taste and texture.
 You have great company: white beans, slow-roasted tomatoes, pecans and kale, and a mustardy balsamic vinaigrette drizzled over everything adds a bit of glamor.
 One of the ancient grains, you are easy to prepare (especially pearled farro, which has the outer husk removed and cooks more quickly) and versatile, pairing well with savory vegetables and spices, or with honey and fruit.
 This salad makes a great vegetarian main dish -- add some crumbled feta cheese if you wish -- and a perfect picnic take-along.
 Farro, everyone will love this salad, so I hope you forgive me for neglecting you.

 Continue reading "Recipe for farro and kale salad with white beans and slow-roasted (or sun-dried) tomato" »